 How much control do you want?
 Do you want more artistic control or more scientific control?
 Understanding these two approaches can help you decide which method fits your needs best.

-Science of Photography
+Science of Photography and Respective Equipment

 A scientific approach to photography involves using some type of equipment to capture images.
 Point-and-shoot cameras, 35mm film and even iPhone cameras are examples of equipment that require little to no creativity from the photographer.

 The equipment does most of the work for you, leaving less room for error.
 This also makes it easier for beginning photographers to capture images without having to worry about technique or advanced skills.